YashGupta033/python-sdk-docs2/docs/portfolio/netwise_position.md

 <!-- ## Get Net Position -->
-Use the getPositionNetWise API to get the net positions present in the account.
+To view the net positions in your account, use the NetwisePosition API.
+This API provides a comprehensive overview of all net positions, giving you a clear picture of your overall trading status.

 ```python
 Endpoint: api/v1/positions